alfar0x/alfar-linea/README.md

 - Minimum/maximum transactions limit - 2/10
 - Added 4 accounts

-The system will generate 2 first jobs.
-It will select a random job, then proceed to the next step and transaction.
+The system will generate 2 first tasks.
+It will select a random task, then proceed to the next step and transaction.
 After executing a transaction, if there are more transactions within the step, it will sleep for 30-240 seconds before moving on.
-After completing the transactions in a step, it will sleep for 300-3600 seconds before the next step in a random job (account) and so on.
-If an account's job steps were ended but the minimum transactions limit was not reached, the program will generate new steps for it otherwise new job for new account will be generated:
+After completing the transactions in a step, it will sleep for 300-3600 seconds before the next step in a random task (account) and so on.
+If an account's task steps were ended but the minimum transactions limit was not reached, the program will generate new steps for it otherwise new task for new account will be generated:

 --- first iteration
 acc1 (min tx limit = 8) - [step1, step2, step3]; <- working account